kyoukel/bamazon/README.md

-# BAMAZON Amazon-like storefront:
+# bAmazon | Amazon-like storefront:
-This is a CLI application will take in orders from customers and deplete stock from the store's inventory.
+This is a CLI application that takes in orders from customers and depletes stock from the store's inventory.

 ## **Basic App Functionality**
 * The app will prompt users with two messages.